aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What do the "when" and "over" statements indicate and can they be a DO LOOP statement as well?
 - Question (lzhao4−stat6250): The WHILE expression is evaluated before or after the execution of the DO loop?
 - Question (cyuan10-stat6250): Can you have multiple nested DO UNTIL and DO WHILE loops?
+- Question (aalamri−stat6250): What does the WHILE expression contribute to the DO loop?